ab2sharp/SEM-Precision-Simulation/README.md

 The file `simpara__semRB_(nobs-p-iters).R` contains the code for running the simulation itself.

-The file `semRB_simulation.sh` contains all of parameter specifications used in the simulation to create the boxplots.
+The file `semRB_simulation.sh` contains all of the parameter specifications used in the simulation to create the boxplots.

 The file `rbboxplots_tx.eps` contains the plotted results.